Whatever It Takes (Imagine Dragons song): Live performances

 In October 2017, Imagine Dragons performed the song on Late Night with Seth Meyers.

 On May 30, 2018, they performed the song live before game two of the 2018 Stanley Cup Finals at T-Mobile Arena in their hometown of Las Vegas.

 Usage in media

 In February 2018, Imagine Dragons asked Conservative Political Action Conference to stop using "Whatever It Takes" on their conference website.

-The National Basketball Association (NBA)'s Utah Jazz frequently play the song prior to tip-off of every home game at Vivint Smart Home Arena in Salt Lake City, Utah.
+The National Basketball Association (NBA)'s Utah Jazz frequently play the song prior to tip-off of every home game at Delta Center in Salt Lake City, Utah.

 Critical reception

 The Guardian writes that "Whatever It Takes" was "written with a sports highlights package in mind ("I love the adrenaline in my veins", wails frontman Dan Reynolds, before chart pop's current obligatory chorus of "woah-ohs" enters)."

 Commercial performance

 As of May 15, 2018, the song has peaked at number 12 on the Billboard Hot 100.